-fMRI Task: The SS-BlockedLang task had a 2x2 block design with four conditions: Forward Dialogue, Forward Monologue, Backward Dialogue, and Backward Monologue (Figure 1).
-Participants were asked to watch the videos and press a button on an in-scanner button box when they saw a still image of Elmo appear on the screen after each 20-second block.
-Participants completed 4 runs, each 6 min 18 sec long.
+The SS-BlockedLang task had a 2×2 block design with four conditions: Forward Dialogue, Forward Monologue, Backward Dialogue, and Backward Monologue (Figure 1).
+Participants were asked to watch the videos and press a button on an in-scanner button box when they saw a still image of Elmo appear on the screen after each 20 s block.
+Participants completed four runs, each 6 min 18 s long.
 Each run contained unique clips, and participants never saw a Forward and Backward version of the same clip.
-Each run contained 3 sets of 4 blocks, one of each condition (total of 12 blocks), with each block followed by 1.5 seconds of a still image attention check (Elmo), 0.5 seconds of a blank screen, then either 2 seconds of a fixation cross (within a set of blocks) or 22 seconds of a fixation cross (after each set of 4 blocks; the run also started with a 22-second fixation period).
+Each run contained three sets of four blocks, one of each condition (total of 12 blocks), with each block followed by 1.5 s of a still image attention check (Elmo), 0.5 s of a blank screen, then either 2 s of a fixation cross (within a set of blocks) or 22 s of a fixation cross (after each set of four blocks; the run also started with a 22 s fixation period).
 Forward and Backward versions of each clip were counterbalanced between participants (randomly assigned Set A or Set B).
 Run order was randomized for each participant.